Help and Advice For Buying a Cot, Crib or Moses basket, Mattress For Your Baby

-Natural, coir and lambswool, Foam free, Pocket Springs, Spare Covers, (one for the wash).
-Do you want it to last for more than one baby or 4/5 years in a cot bed or maybe occasional use at the grandparents?
+Natural, coir and lambswool, foam free, pocket Springs, spare covers, (one for the wash).
+You may want it to last for more than one baby or 4/5 years in a cot bed or maybe occasional use at the grandparents?

 With the growing concern about our planets resources, reusing a product that is perfectly good rather than commit it to landfill may influence your buying decision?

 With such a choice in the market place, plus all the conflicting advice you will be bombarded with regarding cot deaths and chemicals it can make choosing a baby mattress very difficult.

-Here are all the facts and advice you need to help you make an informed choice, come to a buying decision about the right mattress for you and your baby.
-This is a lengthy article, may take you 15 mins to read but it will help decide on the perfect mattress for you and your baby.
+Here are all the facts and advice you need to help you make an informed choice and come to a buying decision.
+We will help you choose the right mattress for you and your baby.
+This is a very lengthy article, it may take you 25 mins to read, but it will give you the confidence to select perfect mattress for you and your baby.

-Most of the mattresses that come with a new Moses baskets or cribs are generally the absolute minimum quality, for some bizarre reason the money has always gone into the product design and never the most important component i.e. the mattress!
+Most of the mattresses that come with new Moses baskets or cribs are generally the absolute minimum quality.
+For some bizarre reason the money has always gone into the product design and fashion and never the most important component i.e. the mattress for your baby.

-Moses basket mattresses are only in use for a few months and most of them are not used for full sleep periods so there is no need for deep mattresses to take a lot of weight, 3-4 cm deep is adequate for support but your baby must sleep on a firm surface, hence the foam or coir base is of a good quality.
-Your options are on what you choose for the base and cover materials, this will affect the degree of breathability, support, waterproof protection, and keeping it clean.
+Moses basket mattresses are only in use for a few months and most of them are not used for full sleep periods, consequently there is no need for deep mattresses to take a lot of weight.
+3 cm or 4 cm deep is adequate for support.
+Your baby should sleep on a firm supported surface.The foam or coir base should be of good quality, not a cheap fibre pad!

 Options For Foam Moses Basket Mattresses

-1) Sealed waterproof wipe clean cover over foam, advantages:- easy to keep clean.
-Disadvantages:- no soft quilting in the cover, not breathable,
+Sealed waterproof wipe clean cover over foam or fibre, advantages:- easy to keep clean.
+Disadvantages:- no soft quilting in the cover, not breathable, poor support.

 Options For Natural Moses Basket Mattresses

-1) Base is made with coir and lambswool and a cotton cover, cotton cover is breathable but requires a waterproof cover.
+1) The base is made with coir and lambswool and a cotton cover.
+Cotton cover is natural and breathable but requires a waterproof cover.
 The waterproof cover will not be fully natural and will be only partially breathable.

 2) A base made with coir and lambswool and an Outlux waterproof cotton cover 93 % cotton, 7 % PU.
 This mattress cover is regarded as natural but only partially breathable.

-3) A base made with coir and lambswool with a waterproof liner over the lambswool, a Coolmax and Maxispace or microfibre cover, foam free, core is protected fully breathable but cover and liner are not natural
+3) A base made with coir and lambswool with a waterproof liner over the lambswool.
+Coolmax and Maxispace or microfibre cover, core is protected, fully breathable but cover and liner are not natural

 Options For Crib Mattresses

-These are similar to the above for Moses basket mattresses, except your baby will sleep in the crib longer than a Moses basket and also be heavier as the crib will be in use for at least 6 months, or until they can sit up.
+These are similar to the above for Moses basket mattresses, except your baby will sleep in the crib longer than a Moses basket.
+Your baby will also be heavier as the crib will be in use for at least 6 months, or until they can sit up.

 Travel Cot Mattresses

 When you buy a travel cot it comes with a padded base, this is the only way it would pass a British Standard.
-Most parents feel the base is too hard and not padded enough and wish to buy another mattress.
+Most parents feel the travel cot base is too hard and not padded enough for their baby and wish to buy another mattress.

-The travel cot has soft sides, if you put a thick 10 cm deep mattress up against the side of the travel cot you could create a trap between the soft side of the travel cot and the deep side of the mattress.
-The risk increases if your toddler can pull himself up and their foot slips between the mattress and the travel cot netting
+The travel cot has soft sides, if you put a thick 10 cm deep mattress up against the side of the travel cot you will create a trap between the soft side of the travel cot and the deep side of the mattress.
+The risk increases if your toddler can pull itself up and their foot slips between the mattress and the travel cot netting.